eldoy/futest/README.md

 ### Commands
 - **test:** Takes a description and optional setup methods which will be called for you, then prints the message and line number.
-- **halt:** Halt test and print error along with line number.
+- **stop:** Stop test and print error along with line number.
-- **is:** Checks if something is true and halts if it isn't.
+- **is:** Checks if something is true and stops if it isn't.
 See the usage section below.
 - **pull:** Pulls a URL and expose varibles with info you can use
 - **show:** Shows the body from the last pull in your web browser